FHIBioGroup/fafoom-dev/README.md

 # fafoom-dev
-Continuing development of genetic algorithm for biomolecules in different environments ﻿# Fafoom - Flexible algorithm for optimization of molecules
+**Continuing development of genetic algorithm for biomolecules in different environments.**

+﻿# Fafoom - Flexible algorithm for optimization of molecules

 Fafoom is a tool for sampling the conformational space of organic molecules.
 Fafoom is intended to work with FHI-aims (Fritz Haber Institute ab initio molecular simulations package).